MCnet guidelines for event-generator authors and users

-Most of the software produced by the MCnet members are licenced under the GNU General Public License (GPL) version 2.
-In addition to this, MCnet has decided to publish a set of guidelines relevant for the distribution and usage of event generator software in an academic setting.
+Most of the software produced by the MCnet members is licenced under the GNU General Public License (GPL) version 2.
+In addition, MCnet has agred a set of guidelines relevant for the distribution and usage of event-generator software in an academic setting.

 For an MCnet project, one suggestion would be to place the following at the start of each source code file (C++ used as an example here, use the appropriate comment characters for other languages):

 // FooBarProduction.cc is a part of Sherpythwig++, // a single-purpose example generator. // Copyright (C) <year(s)> <name(s) of authors> // // Sherpythwig++ is licenced under version 2 (or any // later version) of the GPL, see COPYING for details. // // Please respect the MCnet academic usage guidelines, // see GUIDELINES for details.